asterics/FABI/Settings/5switch-Mouse (USB).md

 - Button7 = scroll mouse wheel up
 - Button8 = scroll mouse wheel down

-Buttons 6-8 are optional, for double/right mouse clicks, a click selection tool (e.g. click2speak) can be used.
+Buttons 6-8 are optional.
+In order to perform right or double clicks, a click selection tool (e.g. click2speak) might be used.